Thomas Aloysius Boland: Archbishop of Newark

 Between 1962 and 1965, Boland attended all four sessions of the Second Vatican Council in Rome, where he was elected to head the Bishops' Study Committee.
 In June 1965, he was named an assistant at the pontifical throne by Pope Paul VI for "establishing numerous parishes, opening many parochial schools and admitting the laity to active participation in the apostolate of the sacred ecclesiastical hierarchy."
 He was also a member of the Catholic Mission Board of the United States, chair of the Episcopal Committee, and liaison between women religious and the American Catholic bishops.

-Boland founded St. Joseph Regional High School in Montvale, New Jersey, Immaculate Heart Academy in Washington Township, New Jersey and Paramus Catholic High School in Paramus, New Jersey, in the early/mid '60s.

 In January 1969, a group of 20 priests of the archdiocese accused Boland of adopting a "white racist attitude" toward African Americans and said he must be charged with"...the bigotry of indolence and the prejudice of apathy."
 Along with these accusations of racism, the group of priests presented a list of demands, which called for the formation of an advisory committee of priests for inner-city affairs, an improved method of screening priests in African American areas, and the transfer of some pastors who have "not proven a predisposition for justice by their performance."
 In response, Boland issued a seven-page report that outlined the programs the archdiocese had taken in regard to African-Americans.
 He declared, "No one can truthfully say I have not made every effort to bring to reality those plans which I have felt could be of advantage, whether for spiritual or temporal goals, of the disadvantaged in our midst.